Canonical graph decompositions via local separations: Local separations

-\begin{corlemma}[Local components] Assume that the binary cycle space of $G$ is generated by cycles of length~$\le r$.
-The $r$-local components at an $r$-tomic $X\se V(G)$ are precisely the non-empty componental cuts at~$X$. \end{corlemma}
+\begin{corlemma}[Local components] Assume that the binary cycle space of a connected graph $G$ is generated by cycles of length~$\le r$.
+The $r$-local components at an $r$-tomic set $X\se V(G)$ are precisely the componental cuts at~$X$. \end{corlemma}

 \begin{proof} By definition, every $r$-local component at~$X$ is included in a componental cut at~$X$.
 Conversely, let $C$ be a component of $G-X$ with non-empty componental cut.
 Let $e,f$ be $C$--$X$ edges in $G$ and let $E$ be the $r$-local component at $X$ containing~$e$.
-If $E$ contains $f$ as well, we are done; so we assume for a contradiction that $f \notin E$.
+If $E$ always contains $f$ as well, we are done; so we assume for a contradiction that $f \notin E$.
 Using the component~$C$, we find an $X$-walk $P$ that starts in $X$ and traverses the edge $e$ first, then uses vertices and edges in~$C$, and finally traverses the edge $f$ to end in~$X$; in particular, $P$ passes through $E$ precisely once, and thus oddly often.
 Since $X$ is $r$-tomic, there is a walk $Q$ in $G$ which joins the endvertices of $e,f$ in $X$ and is a concatenation of $r$-local $X$-paths.
 Since $r$-local $X$-paths traverse $r$-local components at~$X$ evenly, so do concatenations of them, such as the walk~$Q$.
-Now concatenating the walks $P$ and $Q$ yields a closed walk which passes through $E$ oddly often.
-Since the binary cycle space of $G$ is generated by short cycles, there exists a short cycle $O \se G$ which meets $E$ oddly, and therefore contradicts that $E$ is an $r$-local component~at~$X$. \end{proof}
+Now concatenating the walks $P$ and $Q$ yields a closed walk $W$ which passes through $E$ oddly often.
+Consider the element $W'$ of the binary cycle space induced by the closed walk $W$: an edge of $G$ maps to $0$ if $W$ passes it evenly often, and otherwise, the edge maps to $1$; in particular, the values of $W'$ on the edges in $E$ sum to an odd number.
+Since the binary cycle space of $G$ is generated by short cycles, $W'$ is the symmetric difference of the edges sets of short cycles $O_1, \dots, O_n$.
+Hence, some short cycle $O_i$ meets $E$ oddly, and therefore contradicts~\cref{eq:LocalCompsShortCycles}. \end{proof}

 \begin{proof}[Proof of \cref{prop:tightseporsaretightOsepors}] Let $X\se V(G)$.
 If $X$ is a tight separator, or if $X$ is a tight $r$-local separator, then $X$ is $r$-tomic by \cref{TightSeparatorAreOConnected} or \cref{TightLocalSeparatorAreOConnected}, respectively.
 Hence, \cref{keylemma:correspondenceofcomponents} completes the proof. \end{proof}